temirov/ctx/README.md

   content t
   ```

-## Configuration
+## Configuration (Applies ONLY during Directory Traversal)

-The utility loads exclusion patterns from configuration files found within *each* directory being processed:
+Exclusion patterns are loaded from configuration files found within *each* **directory** being processed:

 1. **.ignore**
     - Located at the root of a processed directory (e.g., `projectA/.ignore`).
     - Uses standard Gitignore pattern syntax.
-    - Patterns only apply to the contents of that specific directory.
+    - Patterns only apply when traversing the contents of that specific directory.
     - Loading can be disabled globally using `--no-ignore`.
-    - Example `projectA/.ignore`:
-      ```plaintext
-      # Project A specific ignores
-      build/
-      *.tmp
-      ```

 2. **.gitignore**
     - Located at the root of a processed directory (e.g., `projectA/.gitignore`).
     - Read by default.
-    - Patterns only apply to the contents of that specific directory.
+    - Patterns only apply when traversing the contents of that specific directory.
     - Loading can be disabled globally using `--no-gitignore`.

 Patterns from both files (if loaded) within the same directory are combined and deduplicated for processing that
-directory.
+directory traversal. **These patterns do not affect explicitly listed file arguments.**

 ## Development